eddpeterson/theBucketList/Readme.md

 * When changing date, should automatically move goal to appropriate category # 2 hours estimated, 3.5 hours done
 * Automatically update goals completed percentage by writing it to user field in db after 1. changing goals status, 2. adding new goal, 3. removing goal # 3 hours estimated, 3h implemented
 * Refine about text # 1 hour estimated, took 2 hours

-# TODO: 100 hours initially estimated

-* Remove .live event and use new jQuery 1.7 .on event http://rubydoc.info/gems/jquery-rails/1.0.18/frames Get ridd of jquery ui in assets
+* Remove .live event and use new jQuery 1.7 .on event # Spent about 2 hours http://rubydoc.info/gems/jquery-rails/1.0.18/frames Get ridd of jquery ui in assets
 Add jquery in application.js
 //= require jquery-ui
 http://stackoverflow.com/questions/8238553/i-updated-to-the-latest-jquery-rails-1-0-18-but-did-not-get-the-new-jquery

+# TODO: 100 hours initially estimated

 * Facebook login should work automatically.
 Improve how login flow works. # Unplanned and worked already 4 hours
 * Add facebook like button to site on about page when user is logged in (instead of login view) # 1 hour